 - Lowest price point

 - They are readily available for fast shipping as they are produced in bulk

 - No modifications available.

 - Made with lower quality materials.

 2. Semi Custom Cabinets

-You can customize a small amount of the design with this options.
+You can customize a small amount of the design with these options.
 You can usually specify dimensions and choose the type of wood and finishes.

 - Modifications available.

 - Less expensive than fully custom cabinets.

 - Still not fully customizable.